 Together, by identifying each student’s level of understanding, formative and diagnostic assessments give educators a data-driven approach to helping students succeed.
 This is not only a valuable aid to teachers but a great way to augment feedback to students and families with quantifiable data.

-Diagnostic assessment results should equip educators with the best information to find the ZPD for a student.
+Diagnostic assessment results should equip educators with the best information to find the zone of proximal development (ZPD) or instructional point for a student.
 First, diagnostic scores must be granular so that subjects are broken up into specific skills in which the student is struggling or excelling.
 These diagnostic scores must also be built on a scope and sequence, such as the skills involved in teaching phonics in a logical order.
 Sequenced skills build better comprehension and retention by providing multiple learning components in a structured order.
 Students with learning disabilities will especially benefit from sequenced skills.

 There are several ways to tell whether an assessment is diagnostic or not.
 For instance, if you are using an assessment whose scores can be broken down further, or if multiple skills are represented by one result, then the assessment is not diagnostic because it’s not providing granularity.
 Furthermore, if those scores do not link to sequenced skills so that you know what should be taught next, then the assessment is not diagnostic.

 A diagnostic assessment will tell you clearly what should be taught next.
 For example, if your assessment looks at a student’s skills in phonics but provides an arbitrary scale with a simple result of “low,” “medium,” or “high” without linking to specific skills or concepts, then the assessment isn’t truly diagnostic.

 An understanding of the different types of assessment used in education will allow you to choose the most appropriate assessment for the circumstances and thus better serve your students.